mandyRae/pythonic-charlie/README.md

 V0.0.0 is fully compatiable with the latest versions of both Python 2 and Python 3.
 It has been tested on the latest version of Raspbian Jesse, but should work with any Raspberry Pi Linux distro with `RPi.GPIO` installed.

-For instructions on how to wire your LED array and see how charlieplexing works, see SparkFun's excellent hookup guide to the LED array here: https://learn.sparkfun.com/tutorials/sparkfun-led-array-8x7-hookup-guide

 #Repository Contents
 * **charlie.py** - source file for class `Charlie`
 * **/examples** - code examples utilizing `charlie.py` (currently being expanded)